 The community at this game reserve.

-Pian Upe accommodates two pastoralist tribes for which it is named: Pian is part of a subgroup of the Karamoja, as Upe are Kalenjin-speaking people known as Pakot in Kenya.
+Pian Upe, after which it is named, houses two pastoralist tribes: Pian is a subgroup of the Karamoja, while Upe is a group of Kalenjin-speaking people known as Pakot in Kenya.

 Wildlife at Pian Upe game reserve